rchmura/vimeography/readme.txt

 4. Gain additional features with Vimeography PRO.

 == Changelog ==
+= 2.1 =
+* [Pro] Harvestone will now show the number of search results above the search box
+* [New] Harvestone now implements native browser lazy loading for thumbnails
+* [Tweak] Update language from albums to showcases
+* [Tweak] Update dependencies and build process
+* [Update] Mark compatibility with WordPress 5.3

 = 2.0.10 =
 * [Update] Mark compatibility with WordPress 5.2
 * [Update] Allow Vimeo Showcase links to be used as the source for your gallery